-Solve the dependencies using IMPORTRANGE
+Solve the dependencies using Google IMPORTRANGE

-The IMPORTRANGE formula is native to Google Sheets, that lets us import a range of cells from the specified sheet of the same or another Google Sheets file.
+The IMPORTRANGE formula is native to Google Sheets, which lets us import a range of cells from the specified sheet of the same or another Google Sheets file.
 We can use this to pull in the external information that we need, and therefore solve the problem.
 We not only segregate data but also can connect it using this formula.
 Unfortunately, this approach has its limitations.
 It is a little difficult to use this formula, especially for the beginners.
 It is static in nature, and can’t accommodate for ever-changing source data sets.
 Apart from these challenges, there is a more telling problem.

 Consider a hardware tech support company that operates from multiple cities.
 They generate their own regional customer incident reports.
 Connecting each individual report to the central repository will take us a separate instance of IMPORTRANGE.
-Let’s say we have many more consolidations to make – like sales, product inventories, employee staffing etc. And suppose that we created the necessary connections to make all these use cases work.
+Let’s say we have many more consolidations to make – like sales, product inventories, employee staffing, etc. And suppose that we created the necessary connections to make all these use cases work.
 This will bring us obvious difficulties like managing and troubleshooting the rapidly growing connections.
-Combine that with the absence of a feature that lets us abstract of the way these dependent files are linked.
+Combine that with the absence of a feature that lets us abstract the way these dependent files are linked.
 It can get scary, really quickly!

 A simpler and better alternative – Sheetgo

-The Sheetgo add-on is built with the aim of making spreadsheet connections easily and in a user-friendly and intuitive manner.
+Sheetgo is built with the aim of making spreadsheet connections easily and in a user-friendly and intuitive manner.
 With Sheetgo, actions such as importing, exporting, merging, appending and filtering data are just a breeze.
 The configuration capability is very advanced – we can determine the conditions, filters, and the frequency with which the data transfer can happen.
 Please note there is no exporting capability with formulas yet!

 Visualize the connections

 With IMPORTRANGE the biggest pain point is the inability to visualize the way the files have been interconnected.
 Abstraction is very important to dig deeper and understand the underlying frameworks better.
 But here, we do not readily know how the data is flowing between these files.
 That almost feels like a blind spot.
-Sheetgo solves this problem with its coolest feature yet: the Network View.
+Sheetgo solves this problem with its coolest feature yet: the Workflow View.

 With the connections we just created in Sheetgo, we can add them to a workflow.
-Once we do that, the Network View within Sheetgo visually demonstrates this workflow – so we can easily see the connections between the files.
+Once we do that, the Workflow View within Sheetgo visually demonstrates this workflow – so we can easily see the connections between the files.
 The arrows clearly depict the direction of the data flow.
 Therefore, we can easily differentiate between the source and destination files.
 This is a brilliant abstraction of the way data connections have been laid out to solve our use cases.
 So, now there is no grey area that we need to be worried about.